robocomp/robocomp/README.md

     git clone https://github.com/robocomp/robocomp.git

-Now we will create a symbolic link so RobComp can find everything.
-You will have to enter your passwd:
+Now we will create a symbolic link so RoboComp can find everything.
+You will have to enter your password:

     sudo ln -s /home/<your-linux-user> /home/robocomp